GRAINS-Soybeans fall to contract lows on speedy U.S. plantings

 * Wheat drops as effect of rain in U.S. Plains awaited

-* Corn eases as U.S. farmers make rapid planting progress (Updates U.S. market activity to close)
+* Corn eases as U.S. farmers make rapid planting progress (Recasts with soybeans, updates prices, adds analyst comments; changes dateline, previously HAMBURG/SINGAPORE)

 By Michael Hirtzer